-- I will use the current HP-trend value of the short-term real interest rate as the value of r_t^ in the modernized policy rule, that is, $r_t^ = 0$. - I will also assume that r_t^ will not change appreciably over the forecast horizon. - This substitution gives one change to the Taylor (1999) policy rule that one would not have anticipated using data from the 1980s. - There are at least two other important changes to make in order to more fully modernize the policy rule.
+- I will use the current HP-trend value of the short-term real interest rate for the U.S. as the value of r_t^ in the modernized policy rule, that is, $r_t^ = 0$. - I will also assume that r_t^ will not change appreciably over the forecast horizon.
+I think this is prudent given the especially low value of the global safe real rate shown in the previous slide. - This substitution gives one change to the Taylor (1999) policy rule that one would not have anticipated using data from the 1980s. - There are at least two other important changes to make in order to more fully modernize the policy rule.